weibocom/nginx-upsync-module/README.md

 Installation
 ============

-This module can be used independently, and can be downloaded from [Github](https://github.com/weibocom/nginx-upsync-module.git).
+This module can be used independently, can be download[Github](https://github.com/weibocom/nginx-upsync-module.git).

 Grab the nginx source code from [nginx.org](http://nginx.org/), for example, the version 1.8.0 (see nginx compatibility), and then build the source with this module: